-Gating for PBMC by viSNE resulted in 30 distinct populations found, hence a target of 30 nodes on the SPADE tree (Fig. 1).
-Conversely, biaxial gating resulted in 19 distinct populations, hence a target of 19 nodes on the SPADE tree (Fig. 1).
+Gating for PBMC by viSNE resulted in 30 distinct populations found, hence a target of 30 nodes on the SPADE tree (Fig. 1A).
+Conversely, biaxial gating resulted in 19 distinct populations, hence a target of 19 nodes on the SPADE tree (Fig. 1B).

-When SPADE trees (n=10) for each setting was compared to the true populations, the f-measures showed significant variation.
-When comparing SPADE trees obtained using marker and t-SNE information to true populations according to viSNE analysis, f-measure was on average 0.887 (Fig. 2).
-When comparing SPADE trees obtained using t-SNE information only to true populations according to viSNE analysis, f-measure was on average 0.846 (Fig. 2).
-When comparing SPADE trees obtained using marker information only to populations according to viSNE analysis, f-measure was on average 0.760 (Fig. 2).
+When SPADE trees (n=10) for each setting were compared to the true populations, the f-measures showed significant variation.
+When comparing SPADE trees obtained using marker and t-SNE information to true populations according to viSNE analysis, f-measure was on average 0.887 (Fig. 2B).
+When comparing SPADE trees obtained using t-SNE information only to true populations according to viSNE analysis, f-measure was on average 0.846 (Fig. 2B).
+When comparing SPADE trees obtained using marker information only to populations according to viSNE analysis, f-measure was on average 0.760 (Fig. 2B).
 Variance between trees was low as well.
 For SPADE by markers and t-SNE, the standard deviation was 0.011, for SPADE by t-SNE only that value was 0.0091, and for SPADE by markers only that value was 0.013.
-When comparing SPADE trees obtained using marker and t-SNE information to true populations according to biaxial gating analysis, f-measure was on average 0.724 (Fig. 2).
-When comparing SPADE trees obtained using t-SNE information only to true populations according to biaxial gating analysis, f-measure was on average 0.724 (Fig. 2).
-And, when comparing SPADE trees obtained using marker and t-SNE information to true populations according to biaxial gating analysis, f-measure was on average 0.715 (Fig. 2).
+When comparing SPADE trees obtained using marker and t-SNE information to true populations according to biaxial gating analysis, f-measure was on average 0.724 (Fig. 2A).
+When comparing SPADE trees obtained using t-SNE information only to true populations according to biaxial gating analysis, f-measure was on average 0.724 (Fig. 2A).
+And, when comparing SPADE trees obtained using marker and t-SNE information to true populations according to biaxial gating analysis, f-measure was on average 0.715 (Fig. 2A).
 For SPADE by markers and t-SNE, the standard deviation was 0.024, for SPADE by t-SNE only that value was 0.015, and for SPADE by markers only that value was 0.022.

-Gating for GBM by viSNE resulted in 21 distinct populations found, hence a target of 21 nodes on the SPADE tree (Fig. 3).
-Conversely, biaxial gating resulted in 15 distinct populations, hence a target of 15 nodes on the SPADE tree (Fig. 3).
+Gating for GBM by viSNE resulted in 21 distinct populations found, hence a target of 21 nodes on the SPADE tree (Fig. 3A).
+Conversely, biaxial gating resulted in 15 distinct populations, hence a target of 15 nodes on the SPADE tree (Fig. 3B).

-When SPADE trees (n=10) for each setting was compared to the true populations, the f-measures showed significant variation.
-When comparing SPADE trees obtained using marker and t-SNE information to true populations according to viSNE analysis, f-measure was on average 0.768 (Fig. 4).
-When comparing SPADE trees obtained using t-SNE information only to true populations according to viSNE analysis, f-measure was on average 0.754 (Fig. 4).
-When comparing SPADE trees obtained using marker information only to populations according to viSNE analysis, f-measure was on average 0.685 (Fig. 4).
+When SPADE trees (n=10) for each setting were compared to the true populations, the f-measures showed statistically significant variation.
+When comparing SPADE trees obtained using marker and t-SNE information to true populations according to viSNE analysis, f-measure was on average 0.768 (Fig. 4B).
+When comparing SPADE trees obtained using t-SNE information only to true populations according to viSNE analysis, f-measure was on average 0.754 (Fig. 4B).
+When comparing SPADE trees obtained using marker information only to populations according to viSNE analysis, f-measure was on average 0.685 (Fig. 4B).
 The f-measures fell within a narrow range as well, as standard deviation was 0.015 for SPADE by markers and t-SNEs, 0.017 for t-SNEs only, and 0.019 for markers only.
-When comparing SPADE trees obtained using marker and t-SNE information to true populations according to biaxial gating analysis, f-measure was on average 0.840 (Fig. 4).
-When comparing SPADE trees obtained using t-SNE information only to true populations according to biaxial gating analysis, f-measure was on average 0.853 (Fig. 4).
-And, when comparing SPADE trees obtained using marker and t-SNE information to true populations according to biaxial gating analysis, f-measure was on average 0.751 (Fig. 4).
+When comparing SPADE trees obtained using marker and t-SNE information to true populations according to biaxial gating analysis, f-measure was on average 0.840 (Fig. 4A).
+When comparing SPADE trees obtained using t-SNE information only to true populations according to biaxial gating analysis, f-measure was on average 0.853 (Fig. 4A).
+And, when comparing SPADE trees obtained using marker and t-SNE information to true populations according to biaxial gating analysis, f-measure was on average 0.751 (Fig. 4A).
 The f-measures fell within a narrow range as well, as standard deviation was 0.015 for SPADE by markers and t-SNEs, 0.020 for t-SNEs only, and 0.015 for markers only.

 Discussion